-- In 1542, Juan Rodríguez Cabrillo who was a Spanish captain explore California.
+- In 1542, Juan Rodríguez Cabrillo who was a Spanish captain explored California.

 - Spanish set up 21 missions in California.
 The San Francisco city developed from the San Francisco mission while the San Jose and Los Angeles cities developed from the two pueblos.

-- During the Spanish colonization, a large number of Native Americans died by various diseases that Europeans had brought with themselves like diphtheria and measles.
+- During the Spanish colonization, a large number of Native Americans died from various diseases that Europeans had brought with them like diphtheria and measles.